Aarception/Mo-information-security-portfolio/README.md

 Not multi-disciplinary, but interdisciplinary—I am your strategist's strategist.
 If I am your border guard, you will be impenetrable.

 Naturally Corporate.
 100% guaranteed by Diplomacy.
 Comportment is my shadow.
-I know a tailored suit the moment I see one.
-Otherwise, I have to imagine it wasn't designed to be.
+I find it highly unbecoming to make assumptions about an untailored design.

     I. Detect a possible design anomaly.